Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 # Android-Hard-Fault-Tolerance
-Fix if your Android device constantly freezes and reboots.
-Caused by CPU errors from  defective hardware or broken kernels - this patch makes Android ignore the fatal errors instead of crashing.
-Does NOT fix the underlying hardware problem.

 Your Android device freezes and reboots multiple times per hour?
 Apps crash immediately
 on launch?
 System UI hangs until watchdog kicks in?

-This happens when your device has **defective RAM/SoC** or runs a **broken kernel**
+This can happen when your device has **defective RAM/SoC** or runs a **broken kernel**
 (common on LineageOS nightly builds).
 The CPU throws SIGBUS, SIGILL, SIGSEGV signals
-that Android treats as fatal - killing your apps or triggering a hardware watchdog reset.
+that Android treats as fatal and will kill your apps or trigger a hardware watchdog reset.

 **This module makes Android ignore those errors instead of dying.**